-The strategies set out in the IEP will, as far as possible, be implemented in the normal classroom setting.
+The strategies set out in the SSP will, as far as possible, be implemented in the normal classroom setting.

-The management of the IEP strategies will be the responsibility of the class teacher, support teacher and the SEN coordinator.
+The management of the SSP strategies will be the responsibility of the class teacher, support teacher and the SEN coordinator.

-REVIEW of IEPs
+REVIEW of SSPs

-The SEN coordinator will ensure that the review is conducted at the end of three months (October, February, and May).
+The SEN coordinator will ensure that the review is conducted at the end of three months (October, February, and May with an end of year report).
 The class teacher consults with the support teacher, the child (and SNA if appointed).
-They agree on the expected outcomes of the IEP.
+They agree on the expected outcomes of the SSP.
 A draft copy is formulated and sent home to the child's parents.
 The parents are invited to attend a meeting to discuss or make recommendations to the draft review if they so wish.
 Again, outside agencies may play a part in formulating the final copy.
-The review will be recorded on the IEP Review form.
-(Attached, Appendix 5).
+The review will be recorded on the SSP Review form.

 Where progress is unsatisfactory it may be decided that the child continues to receive additional supports.
 Where progress is satisfactory, and where the child is consistently achieving targets over the stated time, a decision will be made to revert to School Action.

-The review in May will be to formulate an IEP, which will be part of the plan for the next teacher in September.
+The review in May will be to formulate an SSP, which will be part of the plan for the next teacher in September.
 It will be carried out as outlined above.

-IEPs for children moving to 2^{nd} level will be referred to at the consultation meetings with the 2nd level representative.
+SSPs for children moving to $2^{nd}$ level will be referred to at the consultation meetings with the 2nd level representative.